dfinity/examples/motoko/invoice-canister/README.md

 _For more details be sure to check out the introductory comment of [clean-startup.mjs](./clean-startup.mjs)._
 ## Integrating the Invoice Canister

-To integrate the invoice canister in another project, review the [Design Doc](./docs/DesignDoc.md), [Invoice.mo](./src/invoice/Invoice.mo) and [SupportedToken.mo](./src/invoice/modules/SupportedToken.mo).
+To integrate the invoice canister in another project, review the [Design Doc](./docs/DesignDoc.md), [Invoice.mo](./src/invoice/Invoice.mo) and [SupportedToken.mo](./src/invoice/modules/supported-token/SupportedToken.mo).
 To summarize, both the `Invoice.mo` and `SupportedToken.mo` files need to be edited according to which tokens are to be supported.
 While this project uses four tokens, it may be easier to start from the `motoko-seller-client` example as only two tokens (one for ICP and one for ICRC1) are integrated in that project.
 While the following may seem like a lot of work, in reality it can take as little as 15 minutes using this project's code as a reference to copy.

 The preliminary step is to determine which tokens are to be supported, as configuring a single invoice canister to support adding new ICRC1 tokens after it has already been deployed requires extra initial configuration of the `SupportedToken` variant's references (see "Future Proofing" near the end in the [Design Doc](./docs/DesignDoc.md) for more details).
 If only adding support for a fixed number of tokens, or deploying each invoice canister with only a fixed number of supported tokens, no additional configuration other than the following (for each token to support) is needed:

-The first step is adding an entry for a new tag in the `SupportedToken` variant found in `SupportedToken.mo` at line 529.
+The first step is adding an entry for a new tag in the `SupportedToken` variant found in [SupportedToken.mo](./src/invoice/modules/supported-token/SupportedToken.mo) at line 49.
 For example to add support for the ICRC1 ckTESTBTC token:
 ```diff
 public type SupportedToken<T1, T2> = {
   // Other supported token tag entries.